nuagenetworks/nuage-metroae/Documentation/Docker.md

 * upgrade-engine

     Upgrades the container to the latest available release image.
-Setup need not be run when upgrading to the latest container version
+You don't need to run setup again after an upgrade.

 * stop-ui